 Sydney-based artist Shazia Imran has caught our eye, with her expressive collection of mixed media canvases.
-We caught up with her to ask a few quick questions about the structures and cityscapes in her art, as she prepares for her next exhibition at the Asia Contemporary Art Show.
+I caught up with her to ask a few quick questions about the structures and cityscapes in her art, as she prepares for her next exhibition at the Asia Contemporary Art Show.

 First of all, tell us a bit about how you like to decorate your home.
 What is your personal interior style like?

 My home is mostly neutral earthy tones.
 I love the natural or raw oak wood texture.
 Decor and my paintings always complement each other.
 I like the comfortable living style so at the end of the day you can relax at home.

 Do you like to hang art at home?

 Yes definitely.
 In the final stage of the paintings I always hang them on my walls to see how it would look in the home setting.